Do Solar Panels Help the Environment? Solar energy has been making headlines lately as one of the cleanest and most

 Grid-Tie vs. Off-Grid

-Off-grid power is the only alternative to a grid-tied system.
+Off-grid power is one of the main alternatives to a grid-tied system.
 Off-grid is exactly what it sounds like, a separation from the power grid.
 It means you are totally in control, but also totally responsible for your power.

 Off-grid may sound nice when you think about being completely grid-independent.
 As great as it may seem to leave society’s ailing power grid behind once and for all, there are some benefits to maintaining a connection.